 1. What are the program's entry dates and application deadline?

-Students are strongly encouraged to have their application files, including all needed documentation, completed at least one month prior to the start of the semester.
+Candidates are strongly encouraged to complete the application at least one month prior to the start of the semester.

 2. What are the program's pre-requisites?

 Pre-requisites vary according to program.
 For a complete listing of pre-requisites for each credential and degree, click here to view the course catalog.

 Candidates must have a minimum 3.0 GPA for unconditional admission and a minimum 2.75 for conditional admission.

 4. What exams must I pass before entering the credential program, to earn my credential, teach or student teach?

 Credential candidates must take the state-administered California Basic Educational